 - Daniel Oduber Airport (LIR) in Liberia.
 Services the northwest region of Costa Rica.

 18. What languages are spoken in Costa Rica?

 Costa Rica’s official language is Spanish.

-There are a variety of indigenous languages in the country as well as an older form of English in some districts.
-Overall, most people speak Spanish, and all official business is conducted in Spanish.
+There are a variety of indigenous languages in the country and an older form of English in some districts.
+Most people speak Spanish, and all official business is conducted in Spanish.

 19. How many tourists visit Costa Rica every year?

 The country is very popular with tourists, seeing 2,665,000 visitors (2015).
 Costa Rica is the most visited country in Central America, with 26.4% of all visitors.